snadrus/nodb/README.md

 - How can I help?
   * Open a bug in github.org/snadrus/nodb and send a merge request.
 - Types?
   * Are GoLang types.
-Use Golang time & pass-in functions: func Hour(t time.Time) int { return t.Hour() }
+Pass-in functions: func Hour(t time.Time) int { return t.Hour() }
+  * Time renders as UnixNano() for comparison/arithmatic/etc including time.Duration
 - Where did this come from?
   * It's the personal efforts of Andrew Jackson who also had the idea.
 - How fast really?